 The purpose of a Performance Appraisal is to document a Service Provider's performance for an assignment.
 A Service Provider receives interim, annual and/or final appraisals for an engineering assignment or monthly and final appraisal for CA assignment where a Service Provider's performance is reported for various activities with the corresponding weightings.
 The performance appraisal form identifies the activities, weightings, and tabulates the overall performance appraisal score.
-All appraisal forms are available in the Generic Document Library (InsideOPS)\RAQS.
+All appraisal forms are available in the internal Generic Document Library (InsideOPS).

 An appraisal is to be based on a Service Provider's performance for the work carried out based on the scope of services and the schedule agreed.
-An appraisal is not a "one time deal", carried out at the completion of an assignment.
 An appraisal is the result of ongoing feedback to the Service Provider by the ministry staff.
 Regular communication is required between the Service Provider and the ministry's Agreement Administrator on the project including the progress made and the feedback on the performance, both positive and negative.